devmnj/reusable-vue-components/README.md

 # About
 This project contain a set of reusable vuejs components for web development.
-These can be worked with
+These can be used with following UIs
 * CoreUI
 * Bootstrap
 * Vuetift